red-hat-data-services/NeMo-Guardrails/docs/configure-rails/before-configuration.md

 ---
 title: Before You Begin
-description: Prerequisites and decisions to make before configuring the NeMo Guardrails toolkit.
+description: Prerequisites and decisions to make before configuring the NeMo Guardrails Library.
 ---

 # Before You Begin Configuring Rails